 I have done a lot of research and spoken to many of my flying buddies regarding chargers and batteries and I now have a rudimentary idea of the state of the art in today's market place of RC chargers.
 I do not, in any way, consider myself an expert on Lipos and RC electrics but I do know what makes a good deal and is useful for the average RC flyer.

-The Hitec was chosen as #1 because it is good value for the money.
+The Hitec was chosen as #1 of these lipo battery charger reviews because it is good value for the money.
 If your batteries are on the smaller scale ( Say 4S maximum) then this is the charger for you and you do not want a super fast charge/discharge cycle.